AMIANLPWG/clinical-nlp-datasets/docs/Process_Documentation_1.0.md

 -   **Process Documents:** This document and the metadata framework specification

--   **Visualization Scripts:** Code for generating summary statistics and visualizations

 -   **Issue Templates:** Standardized forms for dataset submissions and corrections